Our work is ecumenical in nature and is focused on the following four areas:

 National Workshop for Christian Unity

 Kingdom Mission Society co-leads the Consortiums of Evangelicals and Pentecostals for Christian Unity (CEP) track at the National Workshop for Christian Unity.
 The National Workshop is the oldest and largest gathering of Christians representing four significant streams of the church in the Roman Catholic Church, the Episcopal Church, the Evangelical Lutheran Church in America, and the United Methodist Church and affiliated networks.
 KMS seeks to raise funds to support ‘first-time’ ecumenists to this national gathering.
 These first-time ecumenists would join the CEP track for the workshop and receive a two-day intensive training and three days of demonstrated high level dialogue.
 If you are an evangelical or Pentecostal ecumenist and want more information, contact us directly.
 If you’d like to support up to 50 ‘first-time’ ecumenists please make a direct contribution here.
-The next workshop is April 2nd-5th, 2018 in Silver Spring, MD.
+The next workshop is April 1st-4th, 2019 in St Louis, MO.

 Join us for our yearly five-day pilgrimage to Rome and Assisi.
 This ecumenical gathering is open to any leader with a call towards Christian ecumenism.
 We spend three days in Rome visiting the Vatican, the various Pontifical Councils, and experiencing relationships with Roman Catholics and Christian Orthodox.
 Come see some of the oldest churches in the world.
 Included is a two-day stop in Assisi where we learn about St. Francis as an inspiration for ecumenical mission.
 (Contact us for more information).